NAVTTC To Establish 50 Smart Class Rooms With Support Of China - UrduPoint

 These class rooms would be established with the cooperation and support of the China, NAVTTC Executive Director Dr Nasir Khan said.

-While talking to APP here on Wednesday, he said that on the request of Pakistani government, China established a Social Working Economic Group to oversee the development on the China Pakistan Economic Corridor (CPEC) projects.
+While talking to APP, he said that on the request of Pakistani government, China established a Social Working Economic Group to oversee the development on the China Pakistan Economic Corridor (CPEC) projects.

 Under the umbrella of this group, China would support Pakistan among others in the fields of agriculture, health, education, technical and vocational sector, he said.